MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **HowTocheck** - The preference for checking of updates

-- **Payload** - Contains an identifier used to track an update activity and name of an update.
+- **Payload** - Contains an identifier used to track an update activity and name of an update. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **PipelineInfo_ClientCountry** - The device country (based on IP address)

 - **PipelineInfo_ClientIp** - The first 3 octets of the IP address

 - **SessionId** - The identifier for the session

+- **UpdateID** – The identifier of the application update.

+- **UpdateName** – The name of the application update.

 ### fbasilentupdate_downloadinbackground